Sorry, this program is not available for local students.

 Opportunities exist for an overseas work placement of between six and 12 months (this satisfies the work experience requirement).
 These placements are normally taken during a one-year break in the middle or at the end of the third year of the degree.

-Graduates have a real opportunity to make a significant difference to the world: introducing sustainable practices to preserve the environment; remediating environmental disasters; and preparing the community for adverse effects of climate change.
+Environmental engineering offers you diverse career options.
+You’ll have a real opportunity to make a significant difference to the world by introducing sustainable practices to preserve the environment, remediating environmental disasters, and preparing the community for adverse effects of climate change.

 Professional recognition and accreditation